MicrosoftDocs/visualstudio-docs/docs/debugger/decompilation.md

 ## Generate and embed sources for an assembly

 In addition to generating source code for a specific location, you can generate all the source code for a given .NET assembly.
-To do this, go to the **Modules** window and from the context menu of a .NET assembly, and then select the **Decompile source code** command.
+To do this, go to the **Modules** window and from the context menu of a .NET assembly, and then select the **Decompile Source to Symbol File** command.
 Visual Studio generates a symbol file for the assembly and then embeds the source into the symbol file.
 In a later step, you can [extract](#extract-and-view-the-embedded-source-code) the embedded source code.

 ![Screenshot of assembly context menu in modules window with decompile source command.](media/decompilation-decompile-source-code.png)